Exercising your hips can provide many benefits, like increased flexibility, pain relief, strength and mobility.

 - Do 10 to 15 repetitions.

-Side lunges are great for opening up tight groin and hip muscles while strengthening the inner thigh and glutes.
+Side lunges are great for people with concerns as they open up tight groins and create flexible hips while strengthening the inner thigh and glutes.

 - Stand with feet shoulder-width apart, and toes facing forward.